mahtab-babaei/game-hub/README.md

 5. Run npm run dev to start the web server.

 # Technologies used
- React and TypeScript
+ * Build with React and TypeScript
- Style using vanilla CSS, CSS modules, and CSS-in-JS
+ * Style using vanilla CSS, CSS modules, and CSS-in-JS